Sankarna

 Sankarna is a village in Jalor district of Rajasthan.
 It is located in the south of Rajasthan, 10 km from district headquarters.

 Sankarna is a popular village in Ahore tehsil.
-It is predominated by four sub-castes of rajpurohit community: Raigur, Fondar, Daival, Udes, among others.
+It is predominated by four sub-castes of Rajpurohit community: Raigur, Fondar, Daival, Udesh, among others.
 The village is internally divided into two; chota vaas (small enclave) and bada vaas (large enclave).
 The division is solely geographical.

-They are further divided into several lineages that ghetto in specific part of the village, concentrating around a landmark meeting point (pols).
+They are further divided into several lineages that ghetto in specific parts of the village, concentrating around a landmark meeting point (pols).
 But these divisions are insignificant in reference to social practices like marriage, funeral, among other activities.

-It comes under the Ahore constituency for legislative assembly and Jalore-Sirohi for the parliamentary seat.
+It comes under the Ahore constituency for the legislative assembly and Jalore-Sirohi for the parliamentary seat.
 The dominant profession is trading.
 Agriculture used to be the common profession which is thinning out lately.
 Public services is a new avenue its people are pursuing.

-Boki Wavdi is one of the main attractions here.
-It is believed that this bavdi was dug by Preto ghosts.
-Whoever drinks this water once becomes a hero, and opens his blood.
-Due to drinking water here, the people of Sankarna village are very angry and powerful.
-Everyone in the nearby area is afraid of the people.
 Sankarna's football team comes first at the district level every time.
 Gair-dance is famous here, which is done by all people at night.

 History

 Sankarna is identified with Sakarne, where the army of the Delhi Sultanate ruler Alauddin Khalji, led by his generals Ulugh Khan and Nusrat Khan, halted after its raid on Gujarat in 1299.
-The Mongol soldiers of Alauddin's army mutined over payment of khums during the halt.
+The Mongol soldiers of Alauddin's army mutined overpayment of khums during the halt.
 At that time, Sankarna was a part of the Jalore kingdom.
-According to the 17th century chronicler Munhot Nainsi's Nainsi ri Khyat, the rebels were aided by the local ruler Kanhadadeva, but the veracity of this claim is doubtful, as Nainsi incorrectly mentions that Alauddin was personally present at the location of the mutiny.
+According to the 17th-century chronicler Munhot Nainsi's Nainsi ri Khyat, the rebels were aided by the local ruler Kanhadadeva, but the veracity of this claim is doubtful, as Nainsi incorrectly mentions that Alauddin was personally present at the location of the mutiny.

 In 1311, the Jalore kingdom was captured by Alauddin Khalji.
 It subsequently became part of several kingdoms and empires.
 Before the independence of India in 1947, it came under the jurisdiction of Jodhpur State.